rswaty/BrandonsSlides/docs/index.Rmd

 ![width](slide7.JPG)

-* A desktop application that is capable of preventative and active emissions modeling using LANDFIRE supplied data
+* A desktop application that is capable of preventative and active emissions modeling using LANDFIRE data
-* Software is not capable of pulling data directly from sources, must be uploaded
 * Creation of custom fuelbeds for a burn unit of interest can be conducted easily

 --- .class #id